Winter Vegetables List to Plant for Year-Round Growing

 Kale

 There are many types of kale.
-A hardy cool weather crop, it packs a ton of nutrients, including iron and antioxidants.
+A hardy cool weather crop, kale has many nutrients, including iron and antioxidants.
 Kale grows best in growing zones 7 – 9.
 The plant’s hardiness is one of its most significant features, and it can be grown in many ways.
 You can opt to plant it in your soil garden or by using aeroponics or hydroponics.
 Kale and spinach are among the most cold-tolerant leafy greens.

 Kale Growing Tips